cyberark/conjur-quickstart/README.md

 step.
 Alternatively, you can follow the instructions by visiting the web
 tutorial: https://www.conjur.org/get-started/quick-start/oss-environment/.

-#### Set up a Conjur OSS environment
+#### Set up a Conjur Open Source environment

 In this unit you will learn how to install Conjur OpenSource using Docker.

 At the end of this section:
-You will have a working Conjur OSS environment with a Conjur account and an admin user.
+You will have a working Conjur Open Source environment with a Conjur account and an admin user.

 1. Pull the Docker images